 One way to style your hair is to separate it into five sections and braid parallel cornrows toward the back of your head.
 To give this look a feminine contrast, finish the braids at the nape of your neck and let the rest of your curls fall free.
-This not only shows off your hair’s bounce and texture, but it also softens the overall style.
+This not only shows off your hair’s bounce and texture but also softens the overall style.
 For an extra romantic touch, leave your baby hairs free.
 Doing so will add a playful, youthful feel.

 8. Cornrows Braided Into a Bun

 There’s nothing chicer than braids wrapped into a bun, and cornrows make this look extra striking.
 While you can braid your cornrows straight back before twisting them into this sexy and sophisticated updo, why not try a new twist on the look?
 Have your cornrows braided asymmetrically from left to right.
 This draws the eye across your face and focuses the attention on the crown of your hair and your forehead.
-As with any bun hairstyle, balance this look with a bold lipstick and winged eyeliner.
+As with any bun hairstyle, balance this look with bold lipstick and winged eyeliner.